top of page

 Education, Experience & Association

-• *Upcoming* 400-hour practicum with Blueprint Counselling Sept.
+• *Present* 400-hour practicum with Blueprint Counselling Sept.
 2023 - Apr.
 2024

 • Professional Practice and Jurisprudence e-Learning Module, College of Registered Psychotherapists of Ontario (2023)